Lizzie Clark

 Law enforcement agencies are increasingly collaborating with international partners to take coordinated action on dark web marketplaces.

-As just one example, on March 21, 2024, German authorities announced the takedown of the Nemesis marketplace.
+As just one example, on March 21, 2024, German authorities announced the takedown of the Nemesis market.
 The German law enforcement agency worked in collaboration with agencies in Lithuania and the U.S., confiscating $120,107 cryptocurrency assets.

 Once again, intelligence is key in these operations – particularly the requirement to be able to securely share intelligence across departments and with international partners.
 Removing the intelligence barriers between law enforcement agencies in different jurisdictions is giving criminals operating on the dark web far less space to maneuver.